 - Results oriented framework including Theory of Change

 - Sector specific outcome indicators

 We use research and data analytics to generate objective client information that helps our partners better acquire, serve, and retain their customers.
-Our endeavor is to produce business intelligence that can inform strategic decisions for organizations that are looking to serve the poor.
+Our endeavor is to produce business intelligence that can inform strategic decisions for organizations that are looking to serve the low income segments.
 The research outcomes are aimed at providing actionable recommendations that move beyond just a theoretical summation of data collection efforts.